 What kind of barbecue do you like? (pick a food, not a place or type of grill)

 A lot of states want to be southern states, and that’s just fine.
-However, we all know that unless the state is below the Mason-Dixon line, it’s not truly southern.
+However, southerners know what’s truly a southern state and what is not.

 That said, there are people who consider Texas to be part of “the South,” while others consider it more of a western state.
 And does it really matter?